tramitit/guides/en/romania/work_record_book.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn how to structure a Work Record Book to track work experience, accomplishments, and skills effectively.
-Ideal for job-seekers and career advancement.
+description: A Work Record Book tracks your job experience and achievements.
+Essential for professionals seeking career advancements.
+Learn how to create and update it here.
 draft: false
-meta_title: Creating a Professional Work Record Book for Job Seekers
+meta_title: Create and Maintain Your Work Record Book for Career Success
-title: Creating a Professional Work Record Book for Job Seekers
+title: Create and Maintain Your Work Record Book for Career Success
 translationKey: romania-work_record_book
 ---

 ## Description
 ### What is it?